This post has been updated.

 “There’s a huge unknown here,” Brady said.

 The agreement allowed the board to keep its power, instead of being reduced to an advisory role as Lewis initially recommended.
 The state can place staffers in JCPS for observations, the document adds.

 Brady said the agreement allows a loophole through a corrective action plan, which Lewis has not written yet.
 The loophole could create a “Trojan horse” way to take over student assignment and finances, Brady said.

 Teams from both JCPS and the state will begin crafting corrective action plans tomorrow, Lewis said in a statement.
 The agreement requires the plans to be written within 15 days.
 If the plan isn’t finalized within those 15 days, any details the sides agreed on will be included in an agreement, with the commissioner having final say over the remaining items.

-Additionally, the agreement requires the district to create a cabinet-level position overseeing early childhood education and an independent investigation team.
+Additionally, the agreement requires the district to create a cabinet-level position overseeing special education and an independent investigation team.